AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 - The order of the keywords does not matter. e.g. `Sunshine Lodge` will match `Lodge Sunshine`
 - Only the property name is searched.
 - findp uses substring matching for keywords. e.g. `Sun` matches `Sunflower Mansion` and `Sunshine Lodge`
-- Properties matching at least one keyword will be returned (i.e. `OR` search). e.g. `Sunshine Lodge` will return `Sunshine Home`, `Lodge Farm`
+- Properties matching at least one keyword will be returned (i.e. `OR` search) e.g. `Sunshine Lodge` will return `Sunshine Home`, `Lodge Farm`
 - `findp n/Sunshine` returns all properties whose property names contain `sunshine` (case-insensitive)